Click here for a PDF version of the Rules and Regulations.

 AWARDS:

-$1,000 best in show, $500 & $250 merit awards.
-Award winners are accepted into the following years show without having to participate in the jury process.
-Jurors will review all work prior to festival, in addition to reviewing on site.
-You may, or may not, have the chance to speak with jurors onsite.
+Award winners are accepted into the following year’s show without having to participate in the jury process.
+Jurors will review artwork on site.
+You may or may not have the chance to speak with jurors onsite.

 Total Applications accepted: 300